elix/rfcs/proposals/0000-mixins.md

 component framework.
 This would undoubtedly make the project's mixins less attractive to a developer already using a component framework.

+This mixin approach is generally predicated on components that maintain state.
+Functional-Reactive Programming approaches such as React take a very different view of state.
+While Elix components are intended to be useful in FRP contexts like React as packaged implementations of user interface patterns, Elix mixins on their own are not designed to be applied to React component classes.

 # Alternatives